buttercup/react-formatted-input/README.md

 ```

 ### onChange _: Function_
 A callback function for when the value changes.
-The only received parameter is the new value.
-The function is only called if the value differs from the last one.
+The function receives 2 parameters: the new formatted value and the new raw value, respectively.
+The function is only called if the formatted value differs from the last one.

 ### name, placeholder, className
 Formatted input instances pass through these props to the underlying `<input>` element.